In addition to our wonderful team of volunteers we currently have the following staff team

 Ian joined the trustee board in 2015 because he felt that at his age he could help the older residents.
 He was a founder member of South East Maidstone Active Retirement Association based at Heather House for 11 years, and was elected chairman for 7 years up until he resigned in October 2017.
 The club was very successful with 200 members most years.
 It was a very pleasant and rewarding position dealing with and helping retired members from the age of 55 to 90+.

-former NHS executive director since 1999, holding posts in Bromley and in west and east Kent areas.
-Since retirement in 2008, she has been active as a truestee in several health-related charities and aslo holds position in a local rotary club and church.
-She is married with to adult children and four grand-children. she currently live in Leybourne in Kent.
+Former NHS executive director since 1999, holding posts in Bromley, West and East Kent areas.
+Since retirement in 2008, she has been active as a Trustee truestee in several health-related charities and also holds positions in a local rotary club and Leybourne church.
+She is married with two to adult children and four grand-children.
+Lynne currently lives in Leybourne Near West Malling.

 Tad has been a Trustee at Fusion since 2015.
 His day job is CEO of Maidstone Community Support Centre charity.
 He has worked in the charity sector since 1992, starting with working with people who have learning disabilities and mental health barriers, and now in his current position